10% OFF

 Avoid Financial Loss

-A scrapped car check helps you avoid financial loss and legal trouble.
-It shows if the car has a Certificate of Destruction (COD), outstanding finance, or has been stolen.
+Buying a scrapped car can cause major financial loss and legal trouble.
+A scrapped car check reveals if the vehicle has a Certificate of Destruction, outstanding finance, or stolen history before you commit to buying.

 Current Scrapped Status